Horseshoe magnet: Shape

 The shape of the magnet was originally created as a replacement for the bar magnet as it makes the magnetic field stronger for a magnet of comparable strength.
 A horseshoe magnet is stronger because both poles of the magnet are closer to each other and in the same plane which allows the magnetic lines of flux to flow along a more direct path between the poles and concentrates the magnetic field.

 The shape of the horseshoe magnet also drastically reduces its demagnetization over time.
 This is due to coercivity also known as the "staying magnetized" ability of a given magnet.
 Coercivity is weaker in disc or ring shapes, slightly stronger in cylinder or bar shapes, and strongest in horseshoe shapes.
-To increase the coercivity of horseshoe magnets, steel keepers or magnet keepers are used.
+To increase the coercivity of horseshoe magnets, steel magnet keepers are used.
 A magnetic field holds its strength best when the entire magnetic field is given the ability to loop through a ferromagnetic substance instead of air.
 The nearness of the horseshoe magnet’s poles facilitates the ability to use these magnet keepers more easily than other types of magnets.

 A horseshoe magnet made of AlNiCo, an iron alloy.
 The attached iron bar is a magnet keeper used to prevent demagnetization.